rbuerki/projects-ml/nlp_classification_webapp_disaster_response/README.md

 This project has two major parts:

+1. Data / ML Pipelines:
+	- An ETL pipeline for input data processing
-1. Data / ML Pipelines: Two pipelines for ETL of the input data and for model training (incl.
-GridsearchCV) with new data.
+	- A ML pipeline for model training (incl.
+GridsearchCV).

-2. A web app for use during a disaster event, to classify a disaster message into several categories, in order that the message can be directed to the appropriate aid agencies.
+2. A web app for use during a disaster event.
+You can enter a disaster related message that is then classified into several categories so that it could be directed to the appropriate aid agencies.

 Note: For the two parts of the project two different models / ML pipelines have been created.
 For the main pipeline there is a model that takes the message and the corresponding genre category as input (saved as `classifier`), for the app there is a simpler model that takes only the message string as input (saved as `app_classifier`).